puutaro/CommandClick/README.md

       - This is made when url load finished.
 When you make `fannenl`(javascript, shell, and html application), you may use this.

 ### JavaScript interface
+`CommandClick` is javascript framework for andorid.
+Particularly, this methods strongly support your android app development(`fannel` development).
+This, so colled, android app row code library.

  - jsFileStystem
  	- jsFileStystem.showFileList(dirPath: String)
 		- return filelist tab sepalated